 A lot of work but worth it for my folks, right?

 This March trip was my first Amtrak trip of 2021, the latest first trip of the year since 2012!
 We are still in a pandemic, so things happen.

-The Amtrak journey between Sturtevant and Milwaukee is not long and went well.
-The trip is 23 miles and a 29 minute run time.
+The Amtrak journey between Sturtevant and Milwaukee was not long and went well.
+The trip is 23 miles and has a 29-minute run time.

 Over the years, I have taken this short trip many times.
 I found taking the train to Milwaukee to hang out with friends handy because having one less car makes things easier.
 Plus, I get a train ride.

 So over the years, I got to know Milwaukee’s Intermodal station and the surrounding areas well.